 Sled Push Troubles

-There are a few reasons that the sled push causes problems for HYROX competitors:
+There are a few reasons that the sled push has been known to cause problems for HYROX competitors:

-– The flooring (i.e., carpet) on which you need to push the sled was presumably manufactured in a factory in Hell.
+– The flooring (i.e., turf) on which you need to push the sled was presumably manufactured in a factory in Hell.
 It is especially difficult to push (or pull) a sled on.
-It is much less smooth than the flooring found in most gyms, and makes the sled feel MUCH heavier than it actually is.
-Speaking from personal experience, when training at my gym I need to add an additional 25kg to the sled for it to feel reasonably similar to HYROX race weight (but that will change from gym to gym).
+It is much more resistant than the flooring found in most gyms, and makes the sled feel MUCH heavier than it actually is.
+Speaking from personal experience, when training at my gym I need to add an additional 40kg to the sled for it to feel reasonably similar to HYROX race weight (but that will change from gym to gym).

-– In some cases, the carpet can bunch up a little whilst you are pushing it, thus adding even more resistance.
+– In some cases, the turf can bunch up a little whilst you are pushing it, thus adding even more resistance.

 – The competitor hasn’t trained compromised sled pushing.
 Pushing a heavy sled for 50 meters is one thing.
 Pushing a heavy sled for 50 meters, having already run a total of 2km, and skied for 1km, is quite another.
-You are transitioning from what has, up to that point, been a largely aerobic event, into something that requires a lot more strength.
+You are transitioning from what has, up to that point, been a largely aerobic event, into something that requires a lot more strength and muscular endurance.
 This can feel very strange if you haven’t sufficiently trained for it.

 – The competitor pushes themselves too hard on the sled push and ruins their legs for the rest of the race.
 If you push it quickly, but then collapse on the floor for 5 minutes, that won’t help your finishing time!